Another knowledge product from Chaco Canyon Consulting specially designed for busy people…

 Universal data formats

 Our knowledge products are available in near-universal formats—either hypertext (like this document you're reading right now), or Acrobat (PDF), or MP3.
-You can use them with any computer or PDA that supports the format of that product (either hypertext, PDF or MP3).
+You can use them with any computer or device that supports the format of that product (either hypertext, PDF or MP3).

 Written for busy people